 There is no doubt that VDRs offer significant benefits, such as clear data organization, different levels of user accesses and user permissions, resources savings, or easy updates for all involved parties.
 However, with increasing requirements for transparency and the need for the faster turnover in the processes, we come to the questions – do VDRs really provide investors and asset managers with the best possible way to exchange data and make the DD process more efficient?

-Why virtual data rooms might not be the best (or only) solution for fund management data sharing?
+Why virtual data rooms might not be the only solution for fund management data sharing?

 Data shared through VDRs are usually created in different document formats, and not structured in the same way, varying among managers.
 Consequently, before diving into any type of analysis, asset owners and investment consultants have to spend much time compiling PDFs, Word documents, and Excel sheets.